kurron/cloud-formation-vpc/README.md

 There is a convenience script for destroying VPCs.  run `scripts/destroy-stack.sh production-vpc` to destroy the VPC we created above.

+## Creation Via The Console
+TODO: need to talk about getting the `vpc.yml` file into S3 so tha the console can see it

 # Troubleshooting

 ## Elastic IPs